texta-tk/texta/README.md

 * TEXTA_CORS_ALLOW_CREDENTIALS - Whether to allow cookies to be included in cross-site HTTP requests (Default: True)
 * TEXTA_CORS_ALLOW_ALL_ORIGINS - Whether to allow requests from all Origins (Default: false)

+* TEXTA_CELERY_USED_QUEUES - Comma separated list of Celery queues you are using for TEXTA Toolkit.
+No need to touch when running a standard configuration.
 * TEXTA_ELASTIC_VERSION - Must equal to the integer of the main Elasticsearch cluster version (Default: 6).
 * TEXTA_DEPLOY_KEY - Used to separate different Toolkit instances for cases where Elasticsearch or the database are shared amongst multiple instances.
 Best to give this a simple number (Default: 1).